 All that being said, the troops believe the M4 works.
 A 2006 CNA Corporation report surveyed U.S. Army combat veterans of Iraq and Afghanistan for their opinions on modern infantry weapons.
 Eighty-nine percent felt their M4 carbine was reliable in combat, and only 19 percent had experienced a stoppage in battle.
 Eighty percent expressed confidence in their weapon.
 While these numbers might be good for a garrison army, keep in mind this is from troops that used their weapons in combat in some of the roughest, unforgiving environments on Earth.

 In the meantime, the Army is working to correct the M4’s deficiencies.
 Earlier bullets were designed to penetrate Soviet body armor and sacrificed lethality for armor penetration.
 The new M855A1 Enhanced Performance Round, aside from being lead-free and “green,” yaws more quickly when passing through the human body, creating an internal cavity and causing massive damage.
 The M855A1 is also more adept at penetrating steel plates.

 The Army is also upgrading its existing M4s to a new M4A1 standard.
-The upgrade consists of a new fire control group that replaces three-round burst fire mode to fully automatic, along with an improved trigger and a heavier barrel for longer, more sustained fire before overheating.
+The upgrade consists of a new fire control group that replaces three-round burst fire mode with fully automatic, an improved trigger and a heavier barrel for longer, more sustained fire before overheating.
 The A1 also has ambidextrous controls for lefties.
-New rifles are being delivered to the M4A1 standard, and older rifles are being converted at a rate of approximately three hundred a day.
+New rifles are being delivered to the M4A1 standard, and older rifles are being converted at approximately three hundred a day.

 SOPMOD Block I